The Apthorp: Continued sales

 Even after the condo conversion, existing residents contended that the building still had significant issues.
 After Anglo Irish attempted to sell the building's first-mortgage debt, Africa Israel sued in September 2011 to prevent the debt from being sold.
-At the time, Anglo Irish was selling all of its commercial real-estate holdings in the U.S. Bank officials claimed that the Apthorp's sponsors had forgone the right to sell the debt because they had failed to sell a certain number of condos and, thus, were in default on the loan.
+At the time, Anglo Irish was selling all of its commercial real-estate holdings in the United States.
+Bank officials claimed that the Apthorp's sponsors had forgone the right to sell the debt because they had failed to sell a certain number of condos and, thus, were in default on the loan.
 The attorney general's office also halted condominium sales at the Apthorp and ordered that the sponsors return buyers' deposits.
 According to attorney general Eric Schneiderman, the sponsors had made contradictory statements; Africa Israel had known as early as February 2011 that Anglo Irish had wished to sell the loan but had testified at the time that the sale would not affect the building or its sponsors.
 Africa Israel withdrew its lawsuit in December 2011, and a judge gave Anglo Irish Bank permission to sell the debt on the mortgage loan to Arefin U.S. Investment, a subsidiary of Area Property Partners.